Lesson 11 – Power Distribution#

 Identify Key Information:

-Unknowns: The layout of the system and the turns ratio for the transformer (a).
+Unknowns: The system layout and the turns ratio for the transformer (a).

 Assumptions: None.

-Plan: We will draw an initial block diagram, and calculate the turns ratio of the transformer based on the RMS values of the bus voltages.
+Plan: Draw an initial block diagram, then calculate the turns ratio of the transformer based on the RMS values of the bus voltages.

-Solve: Here’s a preliminary block diagram of the required power distribution system:
+Solve: Here is a preliminary block diagram of the required power distribution system:

-The devices A, B, C, X, Y, and Z are added merely to show how various devices are connected to each bus.
-The 190 VRMS bus receives power from the generator and distributes this power to devices A, B, and C, and also to a transformer.
-The transformer steps the voltage down to 40 VRMS and sends the dropped-down voltage to the 40 VRMS bus, which in turn provides power to devices X, Y, and Z.
+The 190 \(V_{RMS}\) bus receives power from the generator and distributes this power to devices A, B, and C, and also to a transformer.
+The transformer steps the voltage down to 40 \(V_{RMS}\) and sends the stepped-down voltage to the 40 \(V_{RMS}\) bus, which in turn provides power to devices X, Y, and Z.

 Answer: The aircraft power distribution system can be implemented as shown above, where the transformer has a turns ratio of a = 4.75.

 Although that seems straightforward, we haven’t talked about current draws and power dissipation for these systems.
-Thankfully, since the components are all connected in parallel, analyzing current draws and power dissipation is relatively simple.
-We know the voltage drops are all the same and the current provided by the source (or entering the common bus node) equals the currents distributed between the individual devices (or exiting the common bus node).
-In our T-52 example (Figure 5), the current drawn from the 28 VRMS alternator would be equal to the sum of the current draws from the MFD, CDU Fan, Fuel Pump, etc. plus the total current draws of the Essential Bus and Avionics Bus.
-Also, since we have assumed there are no power losses in the lines, the power the source must deliver is equal to the sum of the power dissipated by the individual components and additional buses.
+Since the components are all connected in parallel, analyzing current draws and power dissipation is relatively simple.
+The current provided by the source (entering the common bus node) equals the sum of the currents drawn by individual devices (exiting the common bus node).
+Also, since we have assumed there are no power losses in the lines, the power the source must deliver equals the sum of the power dissipated by the individual components.

 Add circuit protection to the following aircraft power system given the following component current draws.
 Also, calculate how much power the generator must provide to drive all of the components on the two buses.